Jose Manuel Romualdez: Ambassador to the United States

 From July to December 2016, Romualdez was appointed by President Rodrigo Duterte as his Special Envoy to the United States.
 In December 2016, he was asked by President Duterte to be the Ambassador of the Philippines to the United States.
 However, he declined the offer saying he could not assume the post for at least six months since he was to have an emergency operation for an eye ailment in January.
 His appointment as special envoy was later renewed on July 9, 2017.

 On July 24, 2017, Romualdez was finally nominated by the President to be the Philippines' Ambassador Extraordinary and Plenipotentiary to the United States of America.
 He was confirmed by the Commission on Appointments on August 23, 2017, and took his oath on August 29.
 He presented his credentials to United States President Donald Trump on November 29.
-He is the third member of the Romualdez family to occupy the post after his uncles Eduardo Romualdez and Benjamin Romualdez, the sister of former First Lady Imelda Marcos served from 1971 to 1986.
+He is the third member of the Romualdez family to occupy the post after his uncles Eduardo Romualdez and Benjamin Romualdez.

 In May 2018, Ambassador Romualdez and the Philippine Embassy were criticized for choosing to celebrate their Independence Day celebrations at the Trump International Hotel in Washington, D.C.
 Despite the criticisms, however, the 120th Philippine Independence Day celebration still went through with the embassy defending their choice of venue by calling it "elegant and historic" for the occasion.

 As ambassador, Romualdez facilitated the return of the Balangiga bells back to the Philippines.
 He represented the Philippine government during the official turnover ceremony of the bells in November 2018 and was present during the welcoming ceremony and handover of the bells in Villamor Airbase in December.

 During the COVID-19 pandemic, Romualdez facilitated a deal with then-United States Secretary of State Mike Pompeo which was supposed to supply the Philippines with 10 million doses of the Pfizer–BioNTech COVID-19 vaccine as early as January 2021.
 However, the deal was reportedly "dropped" and delivery of the vaccines was pushed back to June 2021 reportedly due to Health Secretary Francisco Duque's failure to submit a confidentiality disclosure agreement (CDA).
 Aside from Pfizer, Romualdez was also instrumental in the talks to secure Moderna, Janssen, and Novavax vaccines to the country.

 In April 2021, he presented his credentials as non-resident ambassador to the Governor-General of Saint Kitts and Nevis Tapley Seaton.
 The following month, he presented his credentials as non-resident ambassador to the Governor-General of Jamaica Patrick Allen.
 In a virtual ceremony, he presented his credentials as non-resident ambassador to the Governor-General of Saint Vincent and the Grenadines Susan Dougan in November 2021.

-Romualdez's term as the ambassador to the United States was renewed in the current Marcos administration of which he took his oath of office earlier on July 5, 2022, with his re-appointment being confirmed by the Commission on Appointments on August 31, 2022.
+Romualdez's term as the ambassador to the United States was renewed in the administration of his second cousin, President Bongbong Marcos, for which he took his oath of office earlier on July 5, 2022, with his re-appointment being confirmed by the Commission on Appointments on August 31, 2022.